School Science Lessons

 Falcarinol, carotatoxin, panaxynol, long-chain fatty alcohol, irritant, causes contact dermatitus, pesticide, fungicide

-It occurs in carrots (Daucus carota), red ginseng (Panax ginseng), and in ivy Hedera species.
+It occurs in carrots (Daucus carota), red ginseng (Panax ginseng), and in ivy Hedera.

 Fats